mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/Written Assessment/Practice Tests/practice_test_1_answers.md

 ## 9. Class Inheritance

 __Q: What is inheritance?__
 Inheritance is a mechanism through a class can inherit behavior from another class or module.
-The inherited behaviour could instance methods as well as class methods.
+The inherited behaviour could be instance methods as well as class methods.
 However, module methods are not inherited.
-Inheritance allows us to extract common behaviours from classes that share that behaviour and move it to a superclass or module.
+Inheritance allows us to keep logic in one place by extracting common behaviours from classes into superclasses or modules.
+Inheritance also helps to write code with large reusability which means that the same code could be used in multiple scenarious there by removing duplication in code and making future changes much more manageable.

 __Q: When is it good to use inheritance?__

+When different object types have some common attributes and/or behaviours, we can use either class inheritance or interface inheritance to extract that behaviour and/or attributes into superclasses or modules.
+Class inheritance should be used when working with naturally hierarhcical domains.
+In other words, where their is an `is a` relationship between object types, class inheritance should be used.
+Interface inheritance should be used where there is a `has a ability` relationship between different object types and a behaviour.

+Superclasses are defined as general classes that have multiple use cases.
+So the attributes and behaviours defined in superclasses are generic and could be applicable in multiple scenarios.

+On the other hand, subclasses are defined for a more specific use case where the attributes and behaviours are detailed and fine tuned to that specific scenario.
+Subclasses can either extend the behaviours defined in their superclasses or completely override that behaviour with their own implementation.

+Interface inheritance allows us to group shared behaviour among classes into a module.
+Interface inheritance is used where different object types have a common behaviour.
+We can extract that behaviour into a module in the form of instance methods.
+For example, Dogs and Fish have the ability to swim but other wise these object types dont have anything in common.
+We can extract this instance method `swim` and move it to a module.
+This module would then be mixed into the `Dog` and `Fish` classes using the `include` method invocation.

 __Q: In inheritance, when would it be good to override a method?__

+A subclass can override a method from a superclass when it needs to provide a more specific and more detailed behaviour for a particular its particular scenarios

 __Q: What will the following code output?__